 Fish that are high in omega-3 fatty acids include:

-Limiting refined grains and opting for whole grains instead helps
+Limiting refined grains and instead choosing whole grains helps

 Whole grains contain more beneficial fiber than refined grains.
-People can include whole grain bread, pasta, and rice as part of a healthful diet.
+Examples include:

 Nuts, seeds, and legumes